TheMagnificent11/themagnificent11/index.md

 Below is entity class used to store the details about a domain event after it related aggregate root has been persisted.

-Things to note, we are storing the domain event as JSON (`DomainEventJson`) and also storing the assembly name (`DomainEventAssemblyName`) and class name (`DomainEventClassName`) to allow us to deserialize the JSON back to the doamin event in the `ToDomainEvent` method.
+Things to note, we are storing the domain event as JSON (`DomainEventJson`) and also storing the assembly name (`DomainEventAssemblyName`) and class name (`DomainEventClassName`) to allow us to deserialize the JSON back to the domain event in the `ToDomainEvent` method.

 ```cs
 using System.Reflection;